Bestiary-Builder/Bestiary-Builder/frontend/src/assets/documents/home.md

 ---
 ## Acknowledgements

-Sincere thanks go out to the developers of [Avrae](https://avrae.io/), specifically zhudotexe and Croebh.
+* Sincere thanks go out to the developers of [Avrae](https://avrae.io/), specifically zhudotexe and Croebh.
 Their code to parse attacks from CritterDB has been modified and used within Bestiary Builder.
 Without their work, parsing attacks would not have been possible!

+* A huge thank you to @death8673, who made adding 2024 SRD creatures and attacks possible by making a custom alias for us.
+Thank you!

-Front page image from the Monster Manual, illustrated by Raymond Swanland.
+* Front page image from the Monster Manual, illustrated by Raymond Swanland.

 ---
 ## Feedback and issues